lukso-network/docs/docs/standards/nft-2.0/03-LSP8-Identifiable-Digital-Asset.md

 ### NFT Metadata

-One of the key differences of LSP8 is that it allows representing each NFT as more than just a unique `tokenID` number.
+One of the key differences of LSP8 is that it allows representing each NFT as more than just a unique `tokenId` number.
 Each newly created `tokenId` (NFT) has its own metadata, that describes its uniqueness.
 Such metadata can be a reference either:

 - _off-chain_ (a **JSON file URL** stored on IPFS, a public/private registry, etc...)
 - _on-chain_ (another **ERC725Y smart contract**)

-It is possible to know where the metadata for a specific `tokenID` is located by simply querying the LSP8 contract, giving the `tokenID` as an argument.
+It is possible to know where the metadata for a specific `tokenId` is located by simply querying the LSP8 contract, giving the `tokenId` as an argument.

 One benefit of using an ERC725Y metadata contract per singular `tokenId` / NFT is that the metadata related to this NFT can then be edited.
 This makes the metadata flexible and upgradable.
 It enables the representation of very unique NFTs, that can be altered over time.